Keep Your Feet and Ankles Safe; Prevent Slipping on Ice in the Winter.

-6. Move Around Being inactive in cold temperature only makes you colder.
+Being inactive in cold temperatures only makes you colder.
 Get up and move.
-The result of an increase in blood flow will keep you warmer and improves proper circulation in your feet.
+The result of an increase in blood flow will keep you warmer and improve proper circulation in your feet.
 Staying active will maintain muscle that helps you move freely and keep your balance on all walking surfaces, especially ice.

-8. Be Prepared If there’s an emergency, who will you call?
-Consider implementing planned check in times when the weather creates extra risks.
+If there’s an emergency, who will you call?
+Consider implementing planned check-in times when the weather creates extra risks.
 Keep emergency phone numbers with you.

 And, of course, take your time.
 It is important not to rush when you are walking in the winter weather.
 Even if you are late or trying to get somewhere quickly, be calm and cautious and step slowly.